rafay-datascientistAI/1-Learning-Project-Linear-Model/README.md

 - Evaluating model performance

 ## Files in this Repository
-- `linear_model.ipynb` — Jupyter Notebook containing the complete code
+- `Project_1_simple NN.ipynb` — Jupyter Notebook containing the complete code
 - `README.md` — Project description

 ## How to Run